 Use Dyspatch and Braze together to simplify your email creation lifecycle and deliver engaging email experiences at scale.

-In Dyspatch, use the drag and drop visual editor to create a beautiful, responsive, and engaging email template.
-Collaborate with your team to approve the template and publish it.
+In Dyspatch, use the drag and drop email editor to create beautiful, responsive, and engaging emails.
+Collaborate with your team to approve and publish your emails.

-Once your template is published, you can move it into your Braze account by exporting it with our Braze integration, or you can download your template to upload it to Braze manually.
+Once your email is published, you can move it into your Braze account by exporting it with our direct Braze integration, or you can download your email to upload it to Braze manually.

-With a Braze integration added to Dyspatch after you click Download/Export you can now select Export to Integration and send your Dyspatch template to your Braze account.
+With your Braze integration added, click Export on a published email, select Export to Integration, and send your Dyspatch email to your Braze account.

-Exporting any newly published draft will update the template in Braze.
-Any changes to the name once published will also update the template in Braze.
+Exporting any newly published draft will update the email in Braze.
+Any changes to the name once published will also update the email in Braze.

 Your download will be a zipped folder containing everything you need to get your template ready in Braze.

-Within Braze, select Templates & Media from the sidebar and create a new email template using the From File option.
+Within Braze, select Templates > Email Templates from the sidebar and create a new email template using the From File option.
 Select and upload the zip file downloaded from Dyspatch.

-Once you have finished building and previewing your email template save and you are done!
-Your template can be found in the Templates & Media > Email Templates section of your Braze account.
-You can now use this email template to start sending engaging email messages to your customers!
+Select save and you are done!
+Your email can be found in the Templates > Email Templates section of your Braze account.
+You can now use this email to send engaging messages to your customers!

 Custom attributes are a collection of users’ unique traits that can be called to tailor emails specifically for your recipients.
-This is stored in the User Profile on Braze.
-For more information, check out Braze's documentation on custom attributes
+This is stored in Data Settings > Custom Attributes in Braze.
+For more information, check out Braze's documentation on custom attributes.

-Custom attributes are flexible and have almost infinite use cases.
+Custom attributes are flexible and have near infinite use cases.
 The following data types are supported:

-To display customer-specific content in your email templates, Braze utilizes Liquid, an open-source, customer-facing template language developed by Shopify.
+To display customer-specific content in your emails, Braze utilizes Liquid, an open-source, customer-facing templating language developed by Shopify.

 Liquid displays dynamic content in objects, tags, and filters.
 Dyspatch supports the following: